boinor/boinor/docs/source/examples/propagation-using-cowells-formulation.myst.md

 +++

-<div class="alert alert-info">For an in-depth exploration of this topic, still to be integrated in poliastro, check out [this Master thesis](https://github.com/Juanlu001/pfc-uc3m).</div>
+<div class="alert alert-info">For an in-depth exploration of this topic, still to be integrated in boinor, check out [this Master thesis](https://github.com/Juanlu001/pfc-uc3m).</div>

 +++

 <div class="alert alert-info">An earlier version of this notebook allowed for more flexibility and interactivity, but was considerably more complex.
-Future versions of poliastro and plotly might bring back part of that functionality, depending on user feedback.
-You can still download the older version [here](https://github.com/poliastro/poliastro/blob/0.8.x/docs/source/examples/Propagation%20using%20Cowell's%20formulation.ipynb).</div>
+Future versions of boinor and plotly might bring back part of that functionality, depending on user feedback.
+You can still download the older version [here](https://github.com/boinor/boinor/blob/0.8.x/docs/source/examples/Propagation%20using%20Cowell's%20formulation.ipynb).</div>

 +++